– Interior design shows no mercy in the Alaskan backwaters

 And with good reason.
 If the weekly US mass shooting has taught us anything, it is that the average American cannot be trusted with weaponry.
 But things work differently up here in Alaska.
 These are not your average Americans.
 These are good, honest Republicans and they would only shoot someone if they were homosexual or black.

-My Secretary had found a seat next to a moose dressed as Charlie Chaplain.
+My Secretary had found a seat next to a moose dressed as Charlie Chaplin.

 It seemed strange to me that anyone would want to surround themselves with so many stark reminders of the fragility of life.
 One minute you’re running naked and free through pristine forests and crystalline creeks and the next you’re sat on a grind organ with googly eyes and a fez.